ruisong8/VSOR-repro/README.md

 - Linux with Python ≥ 3.6
 - PyTorch ≥ 1.3
 - torchvision version compatible with the installed PyTorch
-- OpenCV (optional, required for demos and visualization)
+- OpenCV (optional, required for visualization)
 - GCC & G++ ≥ 5

 ### ✅ Tested Environment